 Your research on a particular employer or field, in addition to your comfort level, will assist in your choice to wear clothes associated with your gender identity or to wear gender-neutral clothing.

 University of Houston University Career Services (UCS) has developed a dress code policy based on employer feedback for all Career Fairs occurring during the Fall and Spring academic year.
 This includes virtual career fairs.
 UCS requires students to dress professionally in order to represent the University of Houston in a positive and professional business manner to those individuals visiting our campus.

-UCS advises to dress in business professional for virtual career events, and UCS asks students refrain from wearing the following to in-person UCS Career Fair:
+UCS advises to dress in business professional for virtual career events, and UCS asks students to refrain from wearing the following to in-person UCS Career Fair:

-- Short sleeved shirts (tank tops or cut-off shirts)
+- Short-sleeved shirts (tank tops or cut-off shirts)

 - Exposed backs, arms, and midriffs